OPX1000: Modular High-Density

 Overview

 Trusted by the builders of the world’s most advanced quantum computers, OPX1000 is the industry’s leading hybrid control platform, delivering unmatched agility, flexibility, and ease of use while supporting all quantum processor modalities.
-Powered by Quantum Machines’ unique Hybrid Processing Units (HPUs), OPX1000 brings classical resources as close as possible to the qubits – eliminating latencies, enabling real-time adaptive protocols, and accelerating quantum breakthroughs.
+Powered by Quantum Machines’ unique Pulse Processing Units (PPUs), OPX1000 brings classical resources as close as possible to the qubits – eliminating latencies, enabling real-time adaptive protocols, and accelerating quantum breakthroughs.
 With OPX1000, quantum computer builders can seamlessly scale systems, push the boundaries of quantum-classical integration, and unlock new possibilities – previously impossible.

 Highlights